-Lake Tahoe is a popular summer refuge, a respite from the heat of the central valley or foggy San Francisco summer evenings.
+Lake Tahoe is a popular summer refuge, a break from central valley heat or San Francisco summer fog.
 With almost-perfect daytime temperatures and cool nights, it's a great place to go for the weekend.

 You can plan your Lake Tahoe summer weekend getaway in a jiffy using the resources below.